 SB 2C The bill amends state statute to allow out of state fee waivers to apply only to students who are citizens of the United States or lawfully present in the United States.
 Students who have been given the waiver must be reevaluated for eligibility by July 1, 2025.
 Special Session bill passed by Legislature.
 Signed by Governor on 2/13/2025.
 HB 17 / SB 1368 (Similar bills) The bills amend current statutes and eligibility criteria for the Florida Bright Futures Scholarship Program, enhancing support and preparation resources for certain high school students.
 Identifies Florida College System institutions to develop secondary education courses aligned with specified requirements.
-Assigned to House Student Academic Success Subcommittee (No action in the last week) HB 45 / SB 360 (Identical bills) The bills provide that a person may not lose his or her resident status for tuition purposes due solely to his or her incarceration in specified correctional facilities.
-Assigned to House Education Administration Subcommittee (No action in the last week) HB 135 / SB 336 (ldentical bills) Expands the Educational Dollars for Duty program to include financial assistance for spouses and children of active Florida National Guard members.
-Assigned to House Intergovernmental Affairs Subcommittee (No action in the last week) HB 467 / SB 644 (ldentical bills) The bills provide that certain students enrolled in adult education programs are eligible for dual enrollment.
-Bill hearing temporarily postponed in Senate Education Pre-K-12 Committee
+Assigned to House Student Academic Success Subcommittee (No action in the past three weeks) HB 45 / SB 360 (Identical bills) The bills provide that a person may not lose his or her resident status for tuition purposes due solely to his or her incarceration in specified correctional facilities.
+Assigned to House Education Administration Subcommittee (No action in the past three weeks) HB 135 / SB 336 (Identical bills) Expands the Educational Dollars for Duty program to include financial assistance for spouses and children of active Florida National Guard members.
+Passed by Senate Military and Veterans Affairs Committee (No action in the past two weeks) HB 467 / SB 644 (Identical bills) The bills provide that certain students enrolled in adult education programs are eligible for dual enrollment.
+In Senate Education Pre-K-12 Committee (No action in the past two weeks)